davidyangyi/android-retinavision/README.md

                 an Android smartphone with camera embeded

-                Android API start from 15
+                The Android API starts from 15

 This project is a part fulfillment of the requirements of the Degree of Master of Science at the University of Glasgow.